lpj145/csv-map/README.md

 #### CSV-Map
-This lib have goal to manage some csv files with a filter methods, it is built top of [box/soap](https://github.com/box/spout).
+This lib have goal to manage some csv files with a filter methods, it is built top of [box/soap](https://github.com/box/spout), for more detailed examples, see: [Tests Examples](https://github.com/lpj145/csv-map/tree/main/tests).

 ##### Requirements
     -   >= PHP7.2